 1. The Size of the Container

 There’s no maximum size for a terrarium – the sky’s the limit – but there’s definitely a minimum size for a fully functioning terrarium.
-Teeny tiny terrariums are a thing, but they tend to be just a little bit of moss or a single small plant.

 The size of the container will obviously be dictated by where it’s going in your house, but I’d definitely recommend going as big as you can.

-Not just because bigger is generally better, but it’s actually better to give your plants more space.
 It’s recommended to be able to give the plants at least ⅓ of the terrarium as free space.

 You’ve more freedom with a bigger container too.
-More space for plants, more decorations, interesting features and creative elements.
+More space for plants, more decorations, interesting features, and creative elements.

 2. The Shape of the Container

-You can get super creative with terrarium shapes (hell, it’s part of the fun!) but it’s important to remember that you still need a strong foundation and enough space for plants.
+You can get super creative with terrarium shapes (hell, it’s part of the fun!), but it’s important to remember that you still need a strong foundation and enough space for plants.

 Whereas something with a narrow base may not provide enough drainage or enough substrate for the plants to thrive.